-Renting Hanbok is very easy, we just chose the size and the colour we like.
-It is so easy to wear.
-We don’t have to take off our clothes, just wear Hanbok on top of it.
-I can imagine in the heat of summer Hanbok will be too much.
-But as we went late summer, the weather has gotten cooler and this afternoon the weather is nice around 22C.
+Renting Hanbok was very easy, we just chose the size and the color we like.
+Hanbok to my surprise was really easy to wear.
+We didn’t have to take off our clothes and just wore Hanbok on top of our clothes.
+Though I can imagine if you go in the summer, wearing Hanbok will be too much.
+But as we went late summer, the weather has gotten cooler and this afternoon the weather was just nice around 22C.

 It was nice to visit the palace late afternoon as there were not many group tours and we got to walk slow and took many pictures with our Hanbok.

-From Gyeongbokgung Palace we strolled to Samcheongdong.
-Stop on some shops and took some pictures in front of the traditional houses in some of the cute alleys
+We took few stop on some shops and also took some pictures in front of the traditional houses in some of the cute alleys.

-From Samcheongdong we took a Taxi to Myeongdong.
-The famous shopping heaven for skincare lovers.
-I have browsed the stores I needed to check in Myeongdong because Myeongdong can get overwhelming.
-There are so many stores and you can see 2-3 shops for the same mainstream brand like innisfree.
-We both shopped till we literally can not carry our shopping bags and decided to go home by Taxi.
+I have browsed the stores I needed to check in Myeongdong because Myeongdong could get overwhelming.
+There were so many stores and you could see 2 to 3 shops for the same mainstream brand like innisfree.
+We both shopped till we literally could not carry our shopping bags and decided to go back to our Hotel by Taxi.

-Back to Hotel, Hubby was already waiting as he has finished his meeting and wanted to see Seoul nighlife.
-So off I went again with him.
-We walked to the near Boungensa Temple.
+Back to Hotel, Hubby was already waiting as he has finished his meeting and wanted to see Seoul nigh life.
+So I went out again with him and we walked to the near Boungensa Temple.
 The temple was still opened at night so we could look around.